2006–07 New York Islanders season: Off-season

+Regular season

 The Islanders opened the season on a losing streak, but then began to play well enough to temporarily move into first place in the Atlantic Division by December.
 On December 16, 2006, the Islanders traded Alexei Zhitnik to the Philadelphia Flyers for defenseman Freddy Meyer and a conditional third round draft pick.
 On December 20, they then traded forward Mike York to the Flyers for forward Randy Robitaille and a fifth-round pick in 2008.

 Starting at the end of December, the Islanders went on a seven-game losing streak, which ended with a victory over the Rangers.
 Since then, the Islanders hovered around the last playoff spot.
 In advance of the February NHL trade deadline, the Isles made a pair of deals with the Edmonton Oilers.
 On February 18, 2007, the Islanders traded defense prospect Denis Grebeshkov for defenseman Marc-Andre Bergeron and a third-round pick in 2008.

 Sitting in sixth place in the Eastern Conference at the trade deadline, the team sent a first-round draft pick and prospects Robert Nilsson and Ryan O'Marra to the Oilers for NHL All-Star Ryan Smyth and acquired Richard Zednik for a second-round pick.
 However, the team suffered a series of losses down the stretch.
 Journalists cited two reasons for the team's apparent demise: Chris Simon's suspension for striking Ryan Hollweg with his stick, and Rick DiPietro's multiple concussions, which forced him to miss several crucial games.
 Backup goaltender Mike Dunham had several poor showings with DiPietro out, which prompted the team to call on third-stringer Wade Dubielewicz, who fared better.

 Coming into the last four games of the season, the Islanders play had improved, but a playoff spot still appeared out of reach.
 However, the team won each game and received some help from the Montreal Canadiens and Toronto Maple Leafs, who failed to win enough games to edge the Isles out.
 The Isles clinched with a shootout win over the New Jersey Devils, in which Dubielewicz poke-checked Sergei Brylin to secure the victory.
 The team expressed pride that they qualified because many NHL preview predictions had the Isles slated to finish at or near the bottom of the standings.
 They lost their first round matchup with the Buffalo Sabres, however, the NHL's best team during the regular season, in five games.